-- 135. Dr. Khoury acted at all material times as an employee of the School and a member of the faculty.
-She took assignments from her supervisors at the School, worked the schedule required by the School, used teaching equipment supplied by the School, and understood that her compensation, although received through the Medical Group, was based in part on her employment with the School. - 136.
-Dr. Khoury was subjected to harassing conduct because of her race, Black. - 137.
-The harassment of Dr. Khoury because of her race was both severe and pervasive. - 138.
-A reasonable Black person in Dr. Khoury's circumstances would have considered the work environment to be hostile, intimidating, offensive, oppressive, or abusive. - 139.
-Dr. Khoury considered the work environment to be hostile, intimidating, offensive, oppressive, or abusive. - 140.
-The harassment of Dr. Khoury was caused by her supervisors. - 141.
-The harassment of Dr. Khoury was a substantial factor in causing her damages, including lost opportunity costs, reputational damage, and suffered financial losses and physical and emotional distress. - 142.
+1 135.
+Dr. Khoury acted at all material times as an employee of the School and a member 2 of the faculty.
+She took assignments from her supervisors at the School, worked the schedule 3 required by th e School, used teaching equipment supplied by the School, and understood that her 4 compensation , although received through the Medical Group, was based in part on her 5 employment v vith the School.
+6 136.
+Dr. Khoury was subjected to harassing conduct because of her race, Black.
+7 137.
+The harassment of Dr. Khoury because of her race was both severe and pervasive.
+8 138.
+A reasonable Black person in Dr. Khoury's circumstances would have considered 9 the work envir ronment to be hostile, intimidating, offensive, oppressive, or abusive.
+10 139.
+Dr. Khoury considered the work environment to be hostile, intimidating, offensive, 11 oppressive, or abusive.
+12 140.
+The harassment of Dr. Khoury was caused by her supervisors.
+13 141.
+The harassment of Dr. Khoury was a substantial factor in causing her damages, 14 including lost opportunity costs, reputational damage, and suffered financial losses and physical 15 and emotional distress.
+16 142.
 Defendants' conduct was oppressive, malicious and fraudulent.

-Gender Harassment in Violation of California Government Code Section 12940(j)
+17 CAUSE OF ACTION 4: 18 Gend er Harassment in Violation of California Government Code Section 12940(j) 19 143.
+Plaintiff realleges the preceding paragraphs as if set forth here.
+20 144.
+The School acted at all material times as an employer of Dr. Khoury, including 21 exercising cor trol over Dr. Khoury's schedule and duties, supervising Dr. Khoury, disciplining Dr. 22 Khoury, and c ompensating Dr. Khoury by compensating the Southern California Permanente 23 Medical Grou p for her services.
+24 145.
+Dr. Khoury acted at all material times as an employee of the School and a member 25 of the faculty.
+She took assignments from her supervisors at the School, worked the schedule 26 required by th e School, used teaching equipment supplied by the School, and understood that her 27 compensation , although received through the Medical Group, was based in part on her 28 employment v vith the School.
+31